upstash/upsy/README.md

 >
 > The project is maintained and supported by the community.
 Upstash may contribute but does not officially support or assume responsibility for it.

 Upsy is an open source Discord & Slack bot that provides **fast, accurate answers whenever you have a question**.

 ## How to use it?

-- Mention Upsy or @upsy in a question within a channel, and Upsy will create a thread to answer your query.
+- Mention Upsy in a question within a channel, and Upsy will respond in a thread.

 - If someone asks a question in a channel, react with a ❓ or 🤔 emoji.
-Upsy will then create a thread and provide an answer.
+Upsy will then create a thread and give an answer.

 - Ask Upsy questions directly in DM for immediate responses.